telerik/kendo-ui-core/docs/controls/charts/how-to/linear-gradient-bars.md

 ---
-title: Use Linear Gradient as background in Bars
+title: Use Linear Gradient As Background in Bars
-page_title: Use Linear Gradient as background in Bars | Kendo UI Charts
+page_title: Use Linear Gradient As Background in Bars | Kendo UI Charts
 description: "Learn how to use linear gradients as background in bars when working with the Kendo UI Charts."
 slug: howto_uselineargradient_inbars_charts
 ---

-#  Use Linear Gradient as background in Bars
+# Use Linear Gradient As Background in Bars

-The example below demonstrates how to use Linear Gradient as background in Bars.
+The example below demonstrates how to use the Linear Gradient as a background in bars when working with Kendo UI Charts.

 ###### Example